bparanj/crystal/electronics/book/basics/ohms-law.md

 2. **Current Limiting:** Importance of resistance to control current flow.
 3. **Power Dissipation:** The resistor converts electrical energy into heat, demonstrating energy transformation.

-This simple experiment is foundational for understanding basic electronics and circuit behavior.
+This experiment is basic for understanding electronic circuit behavior.